 This group is comprised of all persons 15 years or older contributing or available to contribute to the production of goods and services according to the United Nations System of National Accounts.
 Two useful measures of the economically active population are the "usually active population" and the "currently active population."
-An equivalent term for the latter is "labour force".
-The former is in reference to activity that occurred in the 12 months prior to the survey reference week, while the latter is in reference to activity that occurred during the reference week.
+The "usually active population" refers to the population whose economic activity occurred in the 12 months prior to the survey reference week, while the "currently active population" refers to the population activity occurred during the reference week.
+An equivalent term for the "currently active population" is the "labour force".